Himalayan Lodge: Walk Downtown Ann Arbor

 Year Purchased: 1999

 About the owner: I grew up in Ann Arbor and am still here.
 I think I qualify as a 'Townie'!
 I went to the University of Wisconsin and then The University of Texas - El Paso.
 In high school I sang in a choir that had me traveling the world.
-In college I spent my junior year in Kathmandu, Nepal - a life changing experience!
-After graduating I joined the US Peace Corps and spent two years teaching English in Hungary just after the fall of the Iron Curtain.
-In my quest to return to Nepal, I quit my job teaching English in Spain and returned in 1998.
+In college I spent my junior year in Kathmandu, Nepal - a life changing experience.
+After graduating, I joined the US Peace Corps and spent two years teaching English in Hungary just after the fall of the Iron Curtain.
+In my quest to return to Nepal, I quit my job teaching English in Spain and returned to Kathmandu in 1998.
 In 2000 I started my travel company, Of Global Interest Adventure Travel.
-For over a decade my Nepalese business partner, Pem Dorjee Sherpa, and I have been leading tours and treks in the Himalayas and to Mt.
-Everest Base Camp.
+My Nepalese business partner (and 2-time Everest climber!), Pem Dorjee Sherpa, and I have been leading tours and treks in the Himalayas and to Mt.
+Everest Base Camp since then, and today we own a store on Main Street in Ann Arbor called The Himalayan Bazaar where we sell exotic, fair trade gifts and gear from the Himalayas.
+I'm also the "Bell Lady" at Kerrytown where you can play the 7-ton Kerrytown Chime (a mini carillon).
+With 17 large bells in the tower and over 100 songs to choose from, brave souls like you, ages 2 to 102, can play by number.
+It's easy and fun!

-For over ten years I operated a small bed and breakfast in this house called the 8th Street Trekkers' Lodge B&B. I lived at the house and rented the guest room to travelers from all over the world.
-I have so many fond memories of meeting and getting to know so many nice people.
+For 12 years I operated a small bed and breakfast in this house called the Trekkers' Lodge.
+I lived at the house and rented the guest room to travelers from all over the world.
+I have so many fond memories of getting to know so many nice people.
 During those years, I managed my tour company, Of Global Interest Adventure Travel, from my home.
 Twice a year I would travel to Nepal and lead trips trekking in the Himalayas to Mt.
 Everest base camp.
-I feel privileged to have traveled with so many amazing people.
+I feel privileged to have traveled the world with so many amazing people.
 Every trip was an adventure.
 When home, I maintained a store that I called the Himalayan Bazaar in my Garage where I sold imports I brought back from my trips.

 The Unique Benefits at this House:

 In 2011, my business partner, Pem Dorjee Sherpa - a two time Mt.
 Everest climber - moved to Ann Arbor.
 We moved the Himalayan Bazaar in my Garage downtown to 218 S. Main Street.
-At our shop we sell imports from Nepal and our tours, trekking and exploring in the Himalayas.
-This Himalayan Lodge, up the street from the store is a wonderful cozy home.
+At our shop we sell imports from Nepal and our tours trekking and exploring in the Himalayas.
+The Himalayan Lodge, up the street from the store, is a wonderful cozy home.
 It was built in the 1870s by David Kay.
 He was a stone mason and also built the Engineering Arch on the UofM campus as well as a narrow one lane railroad bridge in Dexter, MI.
 David and his wife, Catherine, raised two girls at this house, Florence and Betty.
 In 2002, I was honored to meet Florence during a trip to Ann Arbor with her son, Ed Cole.
 Thus began one of the most unique relationships of my career.
 Like a second family, Florence and Ed have been a delight.
 They told me many stories about the house, some of which I recorded on video tape.
 They even gave me a large book of old photographs, which you can now find at the Lodge.
 The photos record many years of the lives of the people who loved this house in its earliest days.
 The book is a treasure.
 Florence moved from Ann Arbor to Oregon when she was 17 in the 1930s.
-Florence celebrated her 100th birthday in April 2013.
+At 101 years old, sadly Florence passed away in her home in Oregon in May 2014.
+She will always be remembered.
+I have dedicated the house to her with a plaque at the front door.

 Links to more information: